 When the spleen is removed or does not function, the body loses some of its ability to produce protective antibodies and to remove unwanted microorganisms from the blood.
 As a result, the body’s ability to fight infections is impaired.
 However, other organs (primarily the liver) compensate for the loss by increasing their infection-fighting ability and by monitoring for and removing red blood cells that are abnormal, too old, or damaged.

 People who do not have a spleen are at particularly high risk of infections because of the spleen’s role in fighting certain kinds of bacteria, such as Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae.
-Because of this risk, people receive vaccinations Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
-Immunity (the ability of the body to defend itself against diseases caused by certain... read more to help protect them from infection with these organisms.
+Because of this risk, people receive vaccinations Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
+Immunity (the ability of the body to defend itself against diseases caused by... read more to help protect them from infection with these organisms.
 People should also be sure they receive the influenza vaccine Influenza Vaccine The influenza virus vaccine helps protect against influenza.
 Two types of influenza virus, type A and type B, regularly cause seasonal epidemics of influenza in the United States.
 There are... read more every year, as is now recommended for all people.
 Some people take daily antibiotics to prevent infections, particularly when they have another disorder (such as sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more or cancer) that increases the risk of developing infections or have regular contact with children.